prateekm180/Game-Dev/Flappy-Block/FlappyBlock.py/README.md

 # Technical Details

 Component	Description

-Programming Language	Python 3.12
+Programming Language: Python 3.12

-Graphics Library	Turtle
+Libraries: turtle, pygame

-Sound Support (optional)	Pygame (for future versions) Platform	Windows
+Platform: Windows

 Version	1.0.0

 The game is lightweight, portable, and runs smoothly on almost any system with Python installed.